JieyuWu/ToyotaMod/GM.md

 Term | Abbreviation | Definition
 --- | --- | ---
+Advanced Safety Control Module | ASCM | Car computer/module that does sensor fusion from Radar and Camera to create ACC and LKAs messages to PCM (powertrain control module).
+Typically located in the trunk.
 Calibration | n/a | Packaged adjustments to running parameters of firmware running on GM vehicles.
 Updates available from SPS within [TIS2Web](https://www.acdelcotds.com)
 Firmware | n/a | Base operating system for various devices throughout the vehicle.
 Updates available from SPS within [TIS2Web](https://www.acdelcotds.com)
 GDS2 | Global Diagnostic System 2 | GM system for advanced diagnostics and firmware flashing